braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**End of Chapter 2**]

-The three axioms forge the substrate's unyielding frame: the causal primitive [(§2.1.1)](#2.1.1) that directs without local reversal; the geometric constructibility [(§2.3.1)](#2.3.1) that assembles from 3-cycle quanta under unique paths [(§2.3.3)](#2.3.3); and the acyclic effective causality [(§2.7.1)](#2.7.1) that extends irreflexivity and asymmetry transitively via local thermodynamic guards.
-This triad delimits the task space, independence ([§2.5.1](#2.5.1); [§2.7.6](#2.7.6)) minimizing overlap, decomposition [(§2.4.1)](#2.4.1) enforcing descent to simplices.
+The three axioms forge the substrate's unyielding frame, creating a rigid skeleton upon which the flesh of reality can grow.
+We have the causal primitive [(§2.1.1)](#2.1.1) that directs influence without local reversal, ensuring the arrow of time is sharp.
+We have geometric constructibility [(§2.3.1)](#2.3.1) that assembles space from 3-cycle quanta under unique paths [(§2.3.3)](#2.3.3), ensuring that space is a tessellation of fundamental areas.
+And we have acyclic effective causality [(§2.7.1)](#2.7.1) that extends irreflexivity and asymmetry transitively via local thermodynamic guards, ensuring that the global order is preserved.

-Physically, the graph thus accretes as a causal lattice, cycles resolving to area units under singular mediation, the arrow preserved across mediations without recurving; echoes of incompleteness appear, as local verifications approximate globals, their interplay fertile yet bounded.
-Frictions in parallel flux persist, urging the engine's ignition.
+This triad delimits the task space, with independence ([§2.5.1](#2.5.1); [§2.7.6](#2.7.6)) minimizing overlap and decomposition [(§2.4.1)](#2.4.1) enforcing descent to simplices.
+Physically, the graph thus accretes as a causal lattice.
+Cycles resolve to area units under singular mediation, and the arrow is preserved across mediations without recurving.
+Echoes of incompleteness appear, as local verifications approximate globals, their interplay fertile yet bounded.
+Frictions in parallel flux persist, urging the engine's ignition in the chapters to come.
 :::

 ### Table of Symbols